polyaxon/polyaxon/site/docs/management/organizations/members.md

 <blockquote class="commercial">This is part of our commercial offering.</blockquote>

+## Overview

+Membership in Polyaxon is handled at the organizational level.
+The system is designed so each end user is assigned to a single Polyaxon account, which can then join one or more organizations.

+Each end user should have their own account, where they can manage their personal preferences and security settings.

 You can invite members to your organization members and assign roles with specific permissions.

 ## Organization members